2. Get an FSA ID

-Students and Parents should apply for a federal student aid PIN.
-With your PIN, you can "sign" your FAFSA electronically and complete the federal student aid process completely online.
+Students and Parents should apply for a federal student aid FSA ID which is comprised of a user-selected username and password.
+With your FSA ID, you can "sign" your FAFSA electronically and complete the federal student aid process completely online.
 Also you can make corrections to your application once it is filed and access your information online.
-If you are under 24 years old, it is likely you and one of your parents will each need a PIN.
-You can apply for a PIN at www.pin.ed.gov.
-You will use the same PIN to reapply and to access your student aid records each year.
+If you are under 24 years old, it is likely you and one of your parents will each need an FSA ID.
+You can apply for an FSA ID at www.fsaid.ed.gov.
+You will use the same FSA ID to reapply and to access your student aid records each year.

 Frequently Asked Questions

-What is a PIN and what is it used for?
+What is an FSA ID and what is it used for?

-You, and your parent if you’re a dependent student, can apply for a PIN any time.
-If you don’t have one by the time you fill out your FAFSA, you will be prompted to apply for one when you reach the Sign and Submit page of the FAFSA site.
+You, and your parent if you’re a dependent student, can apply for an FSA ID any time.
+If you don’t have one by the time you fill out your FAFSA, you will be prompted to apply for one.
 However, if you think the Social Security Administration might have the wrong name or date of birth for you in its records, go to www.ssa.gov to find out how to correct any errors.
-Your information must be correct before you can get a PIN and your FAFSA can be processed.
+Your information must be correct with SSA before you can get an FSA ID and your FAFSA can be processed.

 How do I get an FSA ID?

 You can create an FSA ID when logging into certain ED websites, including this one.
 Create an FSA ID now.